UCD-BDLab/BioNeuralNet/README.md

 - **Permissions:** You may need administrative privileges to install certain packages or dependencies.

-### For Developers: Development Environment Setup
+### Fast Install: Auto install R and development dependencies

-Researchers and developers intending to contribute to **BioNeuralNet** should set up a development environment.
-This involves creating a virtual environment, installing dependencies, and setting up pre-commit hooks to maintain code quality.
+Fastes way to get everything up an running is using the script `fast-install.py`.
+This involves creating a virtual environment, installing dependencies (including R), and setting up pre-commit hooks to maintain code quality.

 1. **Clone the Repository**